 - I consume a nutrient-rich diet.
 (You can’t out supplement a poor diet!)

 - For me: In the past, I took this form of zinc citrate balanced with vitamins C and B6 or this prenatal that contains 20 mg of zinc.
 (This particular prenatal also has high quality methylated forms of B-vitamins which are essential for those with MTHFR mutations).
-Note: My favorite brand is out of stock right now, but I also have used and like this one that is just zinc citrate.
+I also like this one that is just zinc citrate.
 I just took some additional vitamin C and/or vitamin B6 if the zinc supplement didn’t have it.

 - For my family: I keep low-dose zinc tablets with vitamin C on hand for cold and flu relief, as these do seem to help ease symptoms and even the kids like them.
 For older kids/my husband, we go up to a 30 mg zinc lozenge like this one.
 They can also easily be broken in half for younger kids.

 Again, this is just my personal experience and it is important to talk to a qualified professional before supplementing with any nutrient, especially zinc and especially above the recommended daily maximum.